jpartain89/Software-Install-Guides/docs/debian-ubuntu/downloader/transmission-daemon.rst

 .. code-block:: bash

   sudo service transmission-daemon restart

-Then, take a look at :ref:`initial-ip-addresses` for an in-depth explainer on internal IP addresses, but Transmission's specific port number is ``9091``.
-So for example, `<localhost:9091>`_ would be one way of accessing the web UI.

 ..
 [TRANS-HTPC] Copied from `HTPC-Guides`_ and `StackExchanges Raspberry Pi Forum on Transmission Permissions`_
 ..
 [TRANS-BlockList] Transmission BlockList from 'GiulioMacs Personal Blog'_